 St. Louis Car Accident Lawyer

 With more than 50 years of combined legal experience, the St. Louis car accident lawyers of Sumner Law Group, LLC, have earned a reputation for recovering millions of dollars in compensation for injured crash victims.
 We help our clients demand justice after any type of car crash, taking cases to trial when a fair settlement is not offered.
 Our attorneys are fully committed to our client’s recovery ─ physically, emotionally, and financially.
+We also provide guidance on Missouri car seat laws to help ensure the safety of young passengers.

 Contact our firm today for a free case review with a trusted St. Louis car accident lawyer.
 You do not pay us anything to start work on your case.
 In fact, we do not charge a fee unless we recover money for you.